What is Strengthening Families Georgia? A Protective Factors Framework

 Vision

-All families with children from birth through age five in Georgia have the resources and support necessary for a meaningful and successful life.
+In Georgia, all families with children from birth through age five have the resources and support necessary for a meaningful and successful life.

 Mission

-To utilize the Strengthening Families assets-based framework of Protective Factors in all systems, programs, services, and activities supporting families with young children, as the approach to achieving the vision.
+To achieve the vision, the approach is to utilize the Strengthening Families assets-based framework of Protective Factors in all systems, programs, services, and activities supporting families with young children.

 Key Aspects of Georgia’s Work